SolarArbiter/SolarArbiter.github.io/dataaccessworkflow.md

 this will typically be the user who initiated the request for an Organization.
 Organization administrators are privileged users that can grant and revoke access to data that their organization owns.
-An organization administrator may grantadministrative privileges to other users.
+An organization administrator may grant administrative privileges to other users.
 Organization administrators will use the data access controls described below to grant access to data in the organization.
 To remove a user from an organization, an organization admin should contact